Career Corner: 3 Quick Steps to Stop You From Being a Pushover at Work - NewsBreak

 For instance, if you are asked to work late you can agree to do so, but set a limit and say you can only stay for another two hours rather than three.

 If you don’t learn how to speak up for yourself, it will not only lead to others thinking they can overwork you, but you still start developing resentment against those doing it.
-It might be hard, but it is healthy to set boundaries and not be a pushover.
+It might be hard, but it is healthy to set boundaries.

 For more on what you can do to make sure you are not neglecting your own time, read the article from Fast Company here.